-Alan Furth is a freelance writer and economist living in Buenos Aires, Argentina.
-He has written for International Living, Elephant Journal, The China Post, Center for a Stateless Society and Counterpunch.
-Before settling in Buenos Aires, he lived and worked in more than a dozen other countries, producing supplements and special advertising sections promoting international business, foreign investment and tourism in emerging markets, published with Fortune, Time, Handelsblatt and The Moscow Times.
+Alan Furth is an economist, freelance writer, and English-Spanish translator living in Buenos Aires, Argentina.
+He has written for International Living, Elephant Journal, The China Post, Center for a Stateless Society, and Counterpunch.
+He leads the Spanish edition of PanAm Post, is an editor and contributor for El Correo de Las Indias, and a fellow at the Center for a Stateless Society.
+Before settling in Buenos Aires, he lived and worked in more than a dozen countries, producing supplements and special advertising sections promoting international business, foreign investment, and tourism in emerging markets, published with Fortune, Time, Handelsblatt and The Moscow Times.

 Drop Alan an e-mail: ala…@alanfurth.com

 Follow Alan on Twitter: @afurth

 “Noam Chomsky: Entranced by the Bolivarian Spectacle” (The China Post)

 “Minimalist Meditation and the Taoist Warrior Spirit” (Elephant Journal)